NumaanFormoli/Checklist/Basic Linux.md

 1. To see a list of files and directories that exist in your current working directory, run the ls command:
      `ls`
+        *Add a path and it lists the contents of that directory.
+If you want to know more about the files, use the -l (--long) option, which tells you the size and date of the file, along with information about ownership and permissions, which we will look at later.

 1. You can create one or more new directories within your current working directory with the mkdir command, which stands for “make directory”.
 For example, to create two new directories named testdir1 and testdir2, you might run the following command: